Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 • Cleanse kindly: use a balm or milk cleanser that leaves a soft veil (not squeaky).

-• Feed the barrier: moisturizers rich in ceramides, cholesterol, fatty acids.
+• Feed the barrier: moisturizers rich in ceramides, cholesterol, and fatty acids help replenish what dry skin lacks.

 • Gentle renewal: once or twice weekly, use enzyme-based exfoliation to smooth without stressing the barrier.

-• Expectations: you’ll feel relief now, softer texture in 1–2 weeks, and steadier resilience by 4–6 weeks.
+Expectations: relief quickly, softer texture in 1–2 weeks, steadier resilience by 4–6 weeks.

 What is Dehydrated Skin?

-Dehydrated skin is a skin condition—your skin is low on water, regardless of how oily or dry you are.
+Dehydrated skin is a skin condition—your skin is low on water, regardless of whether it’s oily, combination, or dry.

 • Tightness after cleansing; a “thirsty,” taut feel

-• Dullness, shadowy fine lines that come and go
+• Dullness and fine lines that appear and disappear

-• Oiliness + tightness at the same time (very common)
+• Oiliness and tightness at the same time (very common)

 • Overuse of strong actives or exfoliants